PARROT RESEARCHERS GROUP GUIDELINES

 The PRG will occasionally be asked, or might consider, to convene expertise on a specific subject relating to the conservation of parrots, ethical research, welfare of Psittaciformes and the human community and researchers, or wide societal impacts.
 As the function of the group is to facilitate communication, networking, and gathering and consideration of data, the PRG will not make a public statement or document on behalf of all members.
 Instead, our communications forums and regional expertise will serve to support the deliberation of individuals and self-organizing teams (“Collaborative Teams”) with their respective projects.
 Members are entitled to their own opinions and are encouraged to use the PRG’s communications platforms to coordinate position statements and petition-signature letters among PRG members.
 Any such outputs will not be considered outputs of the PRG but rather the independent products of the authors.
 Individual members can make any statement they wish on any matter in their independent and private capacity providing they do not violate the group’s guidelines, but they shall not represent themselves as speaking on behalf of the PRG unless they have permission from the Steering Team.

-At any time, a working group may form out of the PRG membership to pursue common goals amongst those who elect to be part of the Working Group.
-Such Working Groups do not speak for the PRG membership but only for those involved in the Working Group.
-The Steering Team will support these Working Groups and solicit regular communications from them.
-The Coordinator of these Working Groups will be elected by common decision of the majority of the PRG members in that Working Group; the coordinator may have one member of the Working Group to assist.
-But, the Working Group members should decide if this figure is needed.
-The appointment of this Coordinator will be until the objective of the Working Group is achieved or the members of this Working Group consider a change in coordinator or group assistant is needed.
+At any time, a subgroup may form out of the PRG membership to pursue common goals amongst those who elect to be part of the PRG-Special Interest subgroup (PRG-SIS).
+Such PRG-SISs do not speak for the PRG membership but only for those involved in the PRG-SIS.
+The Steering Team will support these PRG-SISs and solicit regular communications from them.
+The Coordinator of each of these PRG-SISs will be elected by common decision of the majority of the PRG members in that PRG-SIS; the coordinator may have one member of the PRG-SIS to assist.
+But, the PRG-SIS members should decide if this figure is needed.
+The appointment of this Coordinator will be until the objective of the PRG-SIS is achieved or the members of this PRG-SIS consider a change in coordinator or group assistant is needed.

 Conflict